-- All PSWs are expected to have the necessary training but depending on the skills and interests they might choose from varied options.
+- All PSWs have the necessary training but depending on the skills and interests they might choose from varied options.
 Nursing homes, retirement homes, hospitals, private home care, palliative care or child care.

 - Requirements to qualify as PSW may vary according to provinces’ needs.

 Compassion, honesty and trust are some of the essential qualities most employers look for.
 However, some other job requires to include:

 - Training and Knowledge – Human anatomy, different diseases such as Alzheimer, dementia, kidney failure, cancer, heart-related issues.
 Understanding of equipment and adaptive devices is plus on resume.